yihao96/TouristSpotFinder/README.md

 # TouristSpotFinder
-An Android app for finding tourist spots
+An Android app for finding and adding tourist spots

 This is an assignment for Advanced Mobile Computing with Android module as a part of my course BSc in Information Technology with specialism in Mobile Technology in Asia Pacific University.